smoothemerson/Fluctuate/README.md

 - [Access the finished project, online](https://smoothemerson.github.io/Flutuar/)

-- Project given by Rocketseat to practice HTML and CSS
+- Project given by Rocketseat to practice HTML and CSS in Stage 02

-- Stage 02, first module